reaper47/heavy-metal-notifier/README.md

 # Heavy Metal Notifier

 Do you often miss out on the latest heavy metal album releases from your favorite bands due to a busy schedule?
 If so, we have the perfect solution for you!
-Our project will notify you via RSS time whenever there are new heavy metal album releases.
-The application works by creating a calendar from [Wikipedia heavy metal releases](https://en.wikipedia.org/wiki/2024_in_heavy_metal_music) page that lists all the heavy metal album releases throughout the year.
-It is updated at 12:00 AM, on day 1 and 15 of the month.
+Our project will notify you via RSS time whenever there are new releases.
+The application works by creating a calendar from [Wikipedia heavy metal releases](https://en.wikipedia.org/wiki/2024_in_heavy_metal_music) and [Encyclopaedia Metallum](https://www.metal-archives.com/).
+It is updated weekly at 12:00 AM on Sunday.

 ## Run Locally